 Observing customer calls and going on lab visits are a great place to start on the technical side, and bringing them in for quarterly or annual business planning sessions will provide valuable exposure to the business mindset.

 Trade shows and conferences can be beneficial as well, but they require significant time away from the office, along with travel and lodging expenses.
-And if a member of your team doesn’t have a specific support role to fulfill while they’re there, they can start to get bored really quickly.
+And if a member of your team doesn’t have a specific support role to fill while they’re there, they can get bored pretty quickly.
 That said, it’s usually a good thing to experience at least once, just to see the dynamic of several industry players in one location.

 3. They don’t think like business owners